Address: 24 Lyndhurst Gardens, Hampstead, London NW3 5NW

 Games & The Arts

-Our main sports are football, rugby and cricket and boys have the opportunity to experience a full range of sporting activities.
+Our boys have the opportunity to experience a full range of sporting activities, with the main sports being football, rugby and cricket.
 Music lies at the heart of the school, with regular performance opportunities.
 Both sport and creative arts are highly valued.

 Head Teacher’s Philosophy